subtledhawal/Employee-Attrition-Prediction/README.md

 ## Project Overview

 Employee attrition is a key concern for many organizations.
-The goal of this project is to predict employee turnover using machine learning models and identify the key factors that contribute to attrition.
+This project aims to predict employee turnover using machine learning models and identify the key factors contributing to attrition.

 ## Data Preprocessing